microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 {% include image.html url="/assets/img/ttn_integ_http_form.png" description="TTN HTTP Integration Form" %}

-Next you should see your newly created microshare HTTP integration running in the Integrations Overview section
+Next you should see your newly created Microshare® HTTP integration running in the Integrations Overview section

 {% include image.html url="/assets/img/ttn_integ_http_running.png" description="TTN HTTP Integration Running" %}

-### Verify the data streaming to microshare
+### Verify the data streaming to Microshare®

-Your TTN device data should now be streaming to your microshare account.
-You can verify that with the microshare API.
+Your TTN device data should now be streaming to your Microshare® account.
+You can verify that with the Microshare® API.

 You are going to use the `Share -> Get Shares by recType` call, for which you need a `password token`.